mattronix/kubeflip/README.md

 ## Features

-- 🔄 **Quick Context Switching**: Switch between different kubectl configurations with a single command
+- **Quick Context Switching**: Switch between different kubectl configurations with a single command
-- 💾 **Safe Storage**: Automatically backs up your current config before switching
-- 📋 **Easy Management**: List, store, and remove context configurations
+- **Safe Storage**: Store and manage multiple kubectl configurations securely
-- 🎯 **Simple Interface**: Intuitive command-line interface
-- 🔒 **Backup Protection**: Automatic timestamped backups prevent data loss
+- **Context Locking**: Lock contexts to prevent accidental modifications (uses `chflags` on macOS, `chattr` on Linux)
+- **Tree View**: Visualize contexts and their clusters in a tree format
+- **Protected Deletion**: Cannot delete locked or currently active contexts
+- **Secure Permissions**: All context files are created with 600 permissions
+- **Cross-Platform**: Works on macOS and Linux
-- 🎨 **Colored Output**: Clear, colorful terminal output for better UX
+- **Colored Output**: Clear, colorful terminal output for better UX

 ## Installation